Sources: Durkin watching tape with Bama staff

 Durkin was placed on paid leave at Maryland in August after McNair sustained heatstroke during a May workout and died two weeks later.
 A subsequent report by ESPN characterized Maryland's program has having a "toxic culture."

 A commissioned probe by the university said Durkin had made some mistakes, but he was not to blame for many of the program's issues.
-Maryland president Dr. Wallace D. Loh acted alone in deciding to fire Durkin following his reinstatement, sources told ESPN, without consulting the Board of Regents.
+Maryland president Dr. Wallace D. Loh acted alone in deciding to fire Durkin without consulting the board of regents, sources told ESPN.